 Consider Cognitive Therapy

 Finally, if there are no signs of physical trauma then you might want to consider cognitive therapy.
 Cognitive therapy can be used to address the root cause of pain like this.
+It's entirely possible that your pain is being caused by a form of PTSD, especially if you had many traumatic experiences.
+For many people, dealing with complex PTSD in relationships is incredibly difficult without support, so therapy could help you manage this.
 So, it might be related to a memory or an event that happened deep in your past.
 With an expertly cognitive therapist, you can dig deep and find the relief that you might desperately need.

 We hope this helps you understand some of the reasons why you might be experiencing psychological pain and the possibilities that you can explore here.
 Dealing with your psychological pain is always going to greatly improve your quality of life because this can be a massive burden.
 Once you find a way to handle your pain the right way it can feel as though a massive weight has lifted in your life.